shelleywong/CSCI211-Course-Materials/Labs/lab07.md

 $
 ```

+The main() function (in reverse.cpp), should include code that works like this:
 ```
 As long as there are numbers to read  (using cin >> my_double)

-    read the value
+    Read the value
-    push the value on to the stack
+    Push the value on to the stack

-After all the values have been read (when cin >> my_double returns false)
+// After all the values have been read (when cin >> my_double returns false) Print out the number of elements currently in the stack

 As long as the stack is not empty

-        remove a value from the stack
+    Remove a value from the stack
-        print the value (on its own line)
+    Print the value (on its own line)

+Print out the number of elements currently in the stack
 ```

 ## Testing